 Average Daily On-Chain Transactions (30-Day): 23.2

 Premine Location: N/A

-Liquidity (calculated as the sum of BTC in the buy-side with 10% of current price across all exchanges): 4.28 BTC (excluding Uniswap, which has $913k of liquidity)
+Liquidity (calculated as the sum of BTC in the buy-side with 10% of current price across all exchanges): 2.43 BTC

 *Volatility is calculated by taking the average price over the given time-period, calculating the difference between it and the highest price and it and the lowest price over that same time-period, and multiplying those figures together.
 The closer to 0, the less volatility during that period, and vice-versa.
 Read this for more on volatility.